bver49/Nodejs_Squel/README.md

+# Nodejs_Squel
-# A mysql module for nodejs
+A mysql module for nodejs

 1.npm install